howardkyu/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-get-giftCards.md

             {{header.authorization}}

 + Parameter
-  + id (string) - the ID of the Contact whose gift cards should be retrieved.
+  + id (string) - The ID of the Contact whose Gift Cards should be retrieved.

 + Response 200 (application/json)
   + Attributes (array[Value])